amngibson/metasploit-runner/README.md

     $ exploit "sploit.mydomain.com" "3790" "/api/1.0" "true" "asdlkjhsdfuw1228340asdasf8" "mycoolsoftware-build-28" "" "10.0.0.1"

+Additionally, a module filter may be passed in to determine which modules are whitelisted to run during an exploit.
+The module filter parameter is a comma separate value for specifying multiple paths.

+Example WITH Module Filter:

+    $ exploit "sploit.mydomain.com" "3790" "/api/1.0" "true" "asdlkjhsdfuw1228340asdasf8" "mycoolsoftware-build-28" "nexpose-console-1" "10.0.0.1" "exploit/linux,exploit/multi"

 The if you do not pass the following options they will default to the respective values:

        port -> 3790
        uri -> /api/1.0
        use_ssl -> true
+       module_filter -> nil

 Example using the defaults: